MaxBeck2000/DE_Portfolio/README.md

+## Russian_Losses

-Russian_Losses is a work in progress personal project to scrape the documented Russian losses of equipment in the Ukraine war from the webpage https://www.oryxspioenkop.com/2022/02/attack-on-europe-documenting-equipment.html, save the data to a postgres database, and produce visualisations of the losses throughout the war.
-I would also like to do this for the Ukrainian visually confirmed losses, for comparison.
+**Russian_Losses** is a work-in-progress personal project designed to scrape documented Russian equipment losses in the Ukraine war from the webpage [Oryxspioenkop](https://www.oryxspioenkop.com/2022/02/attack-on-europe-documenting-equipment.html).
+The project aims to:

-Each loss entry has data such as the type of equipment (e.g. tanks, aircraft, etc), the specific model (e.g. T-72), and a link to the image/video that confirms the loss.
-Some entries have upload dates readily available - for example the twitter links contain the upload time and date in the URL.
-Others have dates saved in the image filename.
-Around 40%, however, don't have easily accessible dates, so I am in the process of implementing an Optical Character Recognition program to search for date stamps within the image.
+- **Scrape Data**: Extract information on Russian losses, including equipment type (e.g., tanks, aircraft), specific model (e.g., T-72), and links to confirming images or videos.
+- **Database Storage**: Save the scraped data to a PostgreSQL database.
+- **Visualizations**: Create visual representations of the losses throughout the war.

+Additionally, there are plans to extend this project to include Ukrainian visually confirmed losses for comparison.

+### Key Features

+- **Data Extraction**: Captures detailed information about each loss entry, including:
+  - **Equipment Type**: Categories like tanks, aircraft, etc.
+  - **Specific Model**: For example, T-72.
+  - **Image/Video Links**: URLs that confirm the loss.

+- **Date Extraction**:
+  - Some entries have readily available upload dates (e.g., from Twitter links).
+  - Dates may also be found in image filenames.
+  - For entries without easily accessible dates (approximately 40%), an Optical Character Recognition (OCR) program is being implemented.

+### OCR Implementation

+To address the challenge of missing dates, the project uses **Tesseract OCR** integrated into the main scraping script.
+The OCR program performs the following:

+1. **Preprocessing Images**: Enhances image quality for better text recognition.
+2. **Extracting Text**: Utilizes Tesseract to convert image content into text.
+3. **Finding Dates**: Searches the extracted text for date patterns.

-To do this I am using Tesseract OCR along with my main scraping script.
-As of today (01/08/2024), the tesseract script is able to find dates in images, and I am working on an implementation for the thousands of images without easily accessible dates to be processed, without putting too much strain on my network.
+As of **01/08/2024**, the Tesseract-based script is operational and successfully extracts dates from images.
+Work is ongoing to process the thousands of images lacking easily accessible dates, aiming to minimize network strain while managing large-scale data.

+### Future Plans

+- **Extend to Ukrainian Losses**: Incorporate data on Ukrainian losses for comparative analysis.
+- **Optimize Processing**: Continue improving the OCR processing to handle large volumes of images efficiently.